Academic Course

 We welcome applications from students all over the world and with all different schedules.
 Accommodating everyone’s schedules so that no one is excluded is a top priority for the class.
 We will consider a wide variety of discussion group times and do our very best to make sure that every student is assigned to a discussion group that fits their schedule.

-How will the course be graded?
 The class is set up for standard A-F grading.
 The grade will be computed based on attendance and participation (40%), written assignments (20%), and a final project (40%).
-We will be offering a 6-unit version of the class, 24.144 Experiential Ethics, for the first time in the 2023 summer session.

 The final project for this class is highly flexible, both in terms of format and in terms of topic.
 We will provide you with a variety of format options (e.g., a 2000-word essay, a website, an interview and commentary, a series of vlogs, etc.) You are also welcome to propose your own format.
 We encourage you to connect your final project to something you are working on or experiencing during the summer—an internship, UROP, or independent project, for example.
 However, the topic is ultimately up to you, pending approval by your teaching fellow.
 Scroll down for examples of past projects.